Thursday, December 31, 1903

 effort to see her again.
 After May's

-death, Joseph became acquainted with May's family
+death, Joseph was urged by May's family and

-who urged him to expose Fancher.
+suit to expose Preston Fancher.

 "I want people to know about this man, and I